|Application||Air, nitrogen gas * 1|

 Inlet pressure from 2.5 kPa to 200 kPa (liquid: 20 ° C, air)

-Example Selection of the nominal size of the pressure reducing valve: inlet pressure (P1) —10 kPa, outlet pressure (P2) —3 kPa, flow rate 15 m3 / h (standard conditions).
+Selection of the nominal size of the pressure reducing valve: inlet pressure (P1) - 10 kPa, outlet pressure (P2) - 3 kPa, flow rate - 15 m3 / h (standard conditions).
 First you need to find the intersection point (a) of the inlet pressure graph (P1) for 10 kPa with the outlet pressure graph (P2) for 3 kPa.
 From this point a line should be drawn down to the intersection (b) with a flow characteristic of 15 m3 / h (standard conditions).
-Since the intersection point (b) lies between the 20A and 25A sizes, the larger of the two, 25A, must be selected. * The safety factor should be taken equal to 80-90%.
+Since the intersection point (b) lies between the sizes 20A and 25A, the larger of the two, 25A, must be selected. * The safety factor should be assumed to be 80-90%.

 Table 1.
 Inlet pressure from 200 kPa to 400 kPa